0xpranay/solidity-notes/Gas Optimisations.md

 }
 ```
 `getSelector()` will always run `keccak256()` on its argument because it cannot assume that it's always a constant.
-With `abi.encodeWithSignature()`, on the other hand, the compiler is smart enough to generate more efficient code when you use a string literal:
+With `abi.encodeWithSignature()`, on the other hand in the constant selector case, the compiler is smart enough to generate more efficient code when you use a string literal:

 ```selector
 addr.call(abi.encodeWithSignature("transfer(address,uint256)", 0xSomeAddress, 123));
 ```

-If you inspect the resulting assembly, you'll notice that the value `0x6628616464726573732c75696e7429` (i.e. `"transfer(address,uint256)"`) is nowhere to be found and the result of the `keccak256()` call (`0xa9059cbb`) is hard-coded in it instead.

 **Note**: Calculating selectors by hand is very error-prone and should be avoided.
 A very common mistake, for example, is to insert a space after the comma, which will result in a completely different selector.